bitpay/icv2/docs/plugins.md

 ## Getting Started

 The Icv2 repo includes several `packaged-plugins` which are built into the published app.
-The `starter` plugin is intended to help new developers get off the ground quickly.
+The `starter` plugin is intended to demonstrate the functionality of the plugin API and help new developers get off the ground quickly.

 To get started, simple clone the Icv2 repo, and begin editing the plugin in `packaged-plugins/starter`.
 The `npm start` command will also make the `starter` plugin available in the app.